 Step 1 - identify submitter, department/college, and provide basic course information.
 To choose a course number, check the course catalog on MyNEVADA or the online catalog.
 In the past, we added an "R" suffix to course numbers that are re-used, we no longer have to do that.
 If you are proposing a change to a course with an "R" suffix, it may be possible to remove the "R" with this change.
 Also, common course numbering guidelines must be followed when creating a new undergraduate course.
-For information on choosing a course number/title (see below).
-Access the CCN database.
+For information on choosing a course number/title, access the CCN database (see below).
+Indicate the first term that the new course will be offered and the terms that it will typically be offered in the future.
+The typically offered information does appear in PeopleSoft and in the online catalog, it helps students choose courses for their planner.

 Step 2 - check the "create an entirely new course" box, and attach the following required supplemental forms:

-Common Course Numbering Form (available on the Provost Office web site) - required for undergraduate courses only.
+C - Common Course Numbering Form - (Undergraduate courses only).
 Upon request, support staff will complete this form; call (682-8076 or 784-4710) or email technical assistance staff for more information (please allow 3 weeks for processing).
 NSHE requires that undergraduate courses be part of the Common Course Numbering (CCN) system.
 When the same course exists at two or more institutions, it must have the same prefix, number and title.
 NSHE maintains a database of all undergraduate courses; therefore, UNR must report every new course to NSHE whether or not the course prefix/number are in use at another NSHE institution.
 CCN facilitates the transfer process between institutions.
 Check the CCN database.

 Step 3 - for new courses, complete 3(b) only.
 Provide required additional course information.
 The course title field is limited to 60 characters (including spaces), the course description field is limited to 25 words or 200 characters (including spaces), and the abbreviated title is limited to 30 characters (including spaces).
-Also included in this section is information on the units, components, repeatability, and grading basis, etc. We ask for Instructional Mode for informational purposes only.
-Learning outcomes: please list 3 - 8 learning outcomes.
+Also included in this section is information on the prerequisites, units, components, repeatability, and grading basis, etc. We ask for Instructional Mode for informational purposes only.
+Student Learning Outcomes: please list 3 - 8 learning outcomes.
 For assistance with writing your learning outcomes, please contact the Technical Assistance staff.
 These outcomes will be housed in the PeopleSoft catalog database.

 Step 4 - provide the rationale for this new course.

 Step 5 - (a) - (g) as needed for your proposed course.
 This section is for catalog changes.
 Provide new and/or revised catalog copy if the new course will be referenced in the description of any degree program requirements including reference on a list of electives.
 Please cut and paste original and revised catalog copy directly onto the form or submit on a separate sheet of paper.
 It is not necessary to provide copy for the Course Descriptions section of the catalog.
 Catalog copy is available from either the online catalog, you can create a PDF from the online catalog if you wish to do so.
 Please indicate the program that will require your new course and whether or not you are seeking Core status for your course.
-Please note, Core approval is a separate process from the UCCC and may require different paperwork.
+Please note: Core approval is a separate process from the UCCC and may require different paperwork.
 Please refer to the Core Curriculum website for their requirements and approval process.